litexlang/litex-official-documents/Litex_vs_Lean.md

 </table>

 In 2025, the number of mathematicians who use formal languages only takes less than 1 percent of the total number of mathematicians.
 The goal of Litex is not only to raise this proportion, but more importantly to enable non-mathematics practitioners — such as AI researchers, professionals in science and engineering, educators, and even children who are just beginning to explore mathematics — to experience the joy of math and logic through Litex, as well as the boundless potential that comes from combining reasoning with computing.

+Litex is different from Lean.
+When defining concepts, Lean starts from the very bottom and gradually builds up to common mathematical notions.
+In contrast, Litex allows you to begin from any level of abstraction you care about.
+This means users can start doing mathematics in Litex right away without worrying about things they are not interested in.
+As a result, Litex is much easier for newcomers to pick up, and developing its standard library is also more straightforward.